Meldexun/BetterDiving/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Want to ask a question?
+about: Want to ask a question or need help with something?
 title: ''
 labels: question
 assignees: ''